Marlins vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jeimer Candelario and Joey Wendle will hit the field when the Washington Nationals and Miami Marlins meet on Friday at Nationals Park.
+Braxton Garrett and the Miami Marlins will take the field against the Washington Nationals and starting pitcher Jake Irvin on Saturday at Nationals Park.

-Oddsmakers list the Marlins as -190 moneyline favorites, while giving the underdog Nationals +155 moneyline odds.
-The total is 8.5 runs for the game.
+The Marlins are -155 moneyline favorites in this matchup against the Nationals (+125).
+A 9-run total has been listed for the game.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.